panther-labs/panther/docs/gitbook/log-analysis/rules/data-store.md

 ## Counters

-To implement a simple counting rule, use one or more of the following functions:
+To implement a counter-based rule, use one or more of the following functions:

 - `get_counter`: Get the latest counter value
 - `increment_counter`: Add to the counter (default of 1)
 - `reset_counter`: Reset the counter to 0
 - `set_key_expiration`: Set the lifetime of the counter

-The example rule below provides a demonstration of using counters.
+The rule below provides a demonstration of using counters.

 ```python
 from panther_oss_helpers import increment_counter, set_key_expiration, reset_counter